 /tmp directory on the node on which it is running.
 MPI tasks cannot access data from

 /tmp on different nodes.
-Each system has a different amount of
+Each TACC resource's compute nodes host a different amount of

 |Compute Resource||Storage per Compute Node|